parmar532/Project_1/README.md

 # React js
-React js, simple project to learn and explore
+Simple project to learn and explore
+Integrated with Webpack, Babel and core react js